 CatchLight Local, a new visual storytelling initiative in partnership with the GroundTruth Project seeks to reseed visual journalism at the local level.
 CatchLight Local is a place-based program that connects powerful visual storytellers directly with local newsrooms and community members to strengthen trust and address critical issues.
 The resulting visual stories and collaborations will establish vital common ground for diverse insights and possible solutions in a local context.
 It launches in 2019 with a pilot in the Bay Area, focusing on the topic of economic inequality and inclusion.

-This fall we will be partnering three CatchLight Local Fellows with Bay Area local newsrooms CALmatters, The Salinas Californian and Bay City News for three months (September 2019 — December 2019) to visualize stories of economic inequality.
+This fall we will be partnering three CatchLight Local Fellows with Bay Area local newsrooms, The Salinas Californian, Bay City News Foundation, and the San Francisco Public Press for three months (September 2019 — December 2019) to visualize stories of economic inequality.
 Selected Fellows will receive a $15,000 stipend, personalized project development, community engagement and distribution opportunities from CatchLight, GroundTruth, and designated local newsroom partners.

 CatchLight Local Fellows work directly with local newsrooms and community members to strengthen trust and address critical local issues.